 Lenders use LTVs to determine how large of a loan you require relative to what the asset that you need to finance is actually worth.
 It’s a measure of risk, as higher LTVs are considered riskier than lower ones.
 That’s because a higher LTV ratio means that a larger portion of the asset in question is being financed with the loan.

 The more money you owe relative to the value of the asset, the more of a risk you would be considered in the eyes of the lender.
-Higher LTVs mean that the borrower is putting down less of their own money as a down payment to buy the asset in question, and therefore is at a higher risk of defaulting on the loan.
+Higher LTVs mean that the borrower is providing less of their own money as a down payment to buy the asset in question, and therefore is at a higher risk of defaulting on the loan.

 An LTV also dictates how much you are responsible for paying on your regular payments.
 A higher LTV means that your loan amount will also be higher, which means you’ll have a bigger payment to make every billing period.